How to Avoid Back Pain When Working at Home

-Most people working from home (as a result of COVID-19) have poor desk solutions.
+Most people are working from home (as a result of COVID-19) have improper desk setups.
 Which again, is understandable!
 Most even use a countertop, table, or bed as a desk.
 Ouch!
 Therefore, resulting in poor posture, followed by back pain.

 Poor posture causes musculoskeletal damage.
 This can result in back and neck problems.
-Carpal tunnel can also develop if you work at a poor ergonomics workspace.
+Carpal tunnel can also develop if you work in a non-ergonomics workspace.
 Some may even develop blood clots in the leg.